TheAlgorithms/Julia/CONTRIBUTING.md

 best_algo_ever(42.0)
 ```

-A user of our algorithm does not need to know the different methods for `best_algo_ever`, Julia will dispatch the argument to the correct method.
-Now assume we want to provide two different ways (in order, or reverse) to apply this `best_algo_ever` to a `Vector` of numbers.
-One option would be to create, once again two different functions.
-Or, we could use multiple dispatch again.
+A user of our algorithm does not need to know the different methods for `best_algo_ever`.
+Julia will dispatch the argument to the correct method.
+Now, assume we want to provide two different ways (in order, or reverse) to apply this `best_algo_ever` to a `Vector` of numbers.
+One option would be to create once again two different functions.
+Or, we could use multiple dispatches again.

 ```julia
 # Create order and reverse version